Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 Quick Re-cap: Ford Pickup Trucks in Australia

-It’s been 87 years since the first Ford pickup graced the shores of the land down under.
-In the 21st century, F-Series pickups have become so much more and dare to reach luxury levels of craftsmanship.
-Combining the comforts of a luxury SUV with the practicality & capability of the original F-series and safety features such as automatic emergency braking and blind-spot information system alerts.
+Ford pickups have been a mainstay in the American pickup world since their inception, beginning with the Ford Model TT in 1917.
+In the 21st century, F-Series pickups have become luxury vehicles combining the comforts of a luxury SUV with the practicality & capability of the original F-series and safety features such as automatic emergency braking and blind-spot information system alerts.

-Why aren’t F-Trucks in Australia?
+Why Aren’t F-250s Officially in Australia?

 f250 australia perspective

-Ford F250 Australia Models
+Ford F250 Australia Models (2024-2025)

 The F-250 Super Duty comes in the following models: